Avnsx/fansly-downloader/README.md

 ![UI Banner](https://i.imgur.com/EhL42m3.jpg)

 ## 👋 Introducing ``Fansly Scraper``
-On click code, to scrape your favorite fansly creators media content.
-After you've ran the code, it'll create a folder named ``CreatorName_fansly`` in the same directory you launched the code from.
+Easy to use Fansly Downloader for Videos and Photos from your favorite fansly creators.
+After you've launched the program, it'll create a folder named ``CreatorName_fansly`` in the same directory you launched it from.
 That folder will have two sub-folders called Pictures & Videos, which will contain the downloaded content sorted into them.
 This is pretty useful for example; if you dislike the website theming and would like to view the media on your local machine instead.
 This code does not bypass any paywalls & no end user information is collected during usage.

 [Click me if you want a detailed description on each of the components of this software!](https://github.com/Avnsx/fansly/wiki/Explanation-of-provided-programs-&-their-functionality)